Farah-H/control_flow/README.md

 # Control Flow Notes
-Cotrol flow is the process of creating a 'flowchart' for your program, telling it what to do when and if certain events occur.
+'Cotrol flow' is the process of creating a 'flowchart' for your program, telling it what to do when and if certain events occur.
 It is the basis of automation.

-## if, elif and else
+## `if`, `elif` and `else`
 In python `if` statements can be used to tell the program what to do when a certain condition happens.
 The syntax is as follows:
 ```python
 if condition: